 Set up a home cinema and settle down to watch some fun family movies together

-Related: 50 Fun Indoor Activities for Kids
+You May Also Enjoy 50 Fun Indoor Activities for Kids

 #12.
-Climb a tree
+Climb a Tree

 The world looks a whole lot different when viewed from the heights of a sturdy tree.

 #13.
-Go for a walk
+Go for a Walk

 Head out to your local woods, beach or park for a walk.
 From finding something fluffy to finding something edible check out our free nature scavenger hunt list to occupy the kids while walking.